Abhaycl/Data_Lake_Project/README.md

-# Data Modeling with Postgres Project Starter Code
+# Data Lake Project Starter Code

 The objective of this project is to apply what we've learned on Spark and data lakes to build an ETL pipeline for a data lake hosted on S3.